nbondarczuk/oppapi/README.md

 ## Areas for improvement

 * Better validation of the payload in the payment creation.
-* Increase unit test quality and coverage
+* Increase unit test quality and coverage.
-* Use go ver and other schecks in the building
+* Use go ver and other schecks in the building.
-* Add monitoring nd tracing
+* Add monitoring nd tracing.
-* Add JWT authentication and authorization layer
+* Add JWT authentication and authorization layer.
-* Improve go-swagger comments so that run tests can be done with swagger page
+* Improve go-swagger comments so that run tests can be done with swagger page.
-* Add testing docker image to do integration tests
+* Add testing docker image to do integration tests.
-* Use ab to make performance testin in docker producing some artefacts like graphs
+* Use ab to make performance testin in docker producing some artefacts like graphs.
-* Add of datastore caching with redis
+* Add of datastore caching with redis.
 * Consider migrating from hadlers into the model of controller.
+* A collection for transactions shall be consedered.
+* Payment and REfund are one structure as for now.
+May be there whall be two different entities.
+* The id values are not validated which cases that for really wrong id an Not Found status is returned.
+MAy be it shall be Bad Request.
+* Validation of the input payloads shall be added.
+* Return values of the read handlers shall be structures and not ad hoc created maps converted to json.

 ## Cloud technologies